 All District conservation lands are available for public use.
 Such uses include fishing, hunting, camping, hiking, boating, swimming, and other recreational and educational activities.
-Access issues are addressed on a parcel-by-parcel basis prior to acceptance.
+Access issues are addressed on a parcel-by-parcel basis.

 Approximately 6,644 acres have been identified for possible acquisition.
 Sufficient lands have been identified to allow for a flexible implementation strategy over at least the next five years.
-The timing of any given acquisition will be dependent on such considerations as: (1) Governing Board policy, (2) Threats to the resource, (3) Availability of willing sellers, (4) Tract size, (5) General market conditions, (6) Available staff resources and (7) Availability of funds.
+The timing of any given acquisition will depend upon such considerations as: Governing Board policy; threats to the resource; availability of willing sellers; tract size; general market conditions; available staff resources, and availability of funds.